Management of chronic tendon injuries.

 CONCLUSIONS: The results of our study have shown better results in palpation sensitivity and passive extension, but no significant improvement in pain, active range, and algometric sensitivity in laser treatment group compared to the control group in the patients with shoulder pain.

-THE USE OF LOW LEVEL LASER THERAPY (LLLT) IN THE TREATMENT OF TRIGGER POINTS THAT ARE ASSOCATED WITH OTATOR CUFF TENDONITIS.
+THE USE OF LOW LEVEL LASER THERAPY (LLLT) IN THE TREATMENT OF TRIGGER POINTS THAT ARE ASSOCATED WITH ROTATOR CUFF TENDONITIS.

 Al-Shenqiti, J Oldham